 A Roadmap for Promoting Women's Economic Empowerment, published in September 2013, identifies proven, promising, and high-potential interventions that increase productivity and earnings for different groups of women in diverse country contexts.
 Many of the interventions are simple and easy to implement, with the potential to benefit a significant number of women.
 The Roadmap gives funders, non-governmental organizations (NGOs), and governments a path to programs that effectively help women improve their incomes, productivity, and ultimately, their communities.

 In 2014, the initiative expanded to include work on measurement.
-Through the process of developing the Roadmap, it became clear that many studies were utilizing different outcome measures, making it difficult to compare outcomes across studies and thus build the global body of evidence.
+In developing the Roadmap, it became clear that many studies utilize different outcome measures, making it difficult to compare outcomes across studies and build the global body of evidence.
 To address this, Measuring Women's Economic Empowerment, published in June 2015 as a companion to the Roadmap report, summarizes recommended measures to assess direct, intermediate, and final outcomes of women's economic empowerment programs.
 Outcomes of interest are women's increased productivity, income, and well-being.

 In 2016, a partnership with the Center for Global Development (CGD) updated the Roadmap’s assessment of the effectiveness of interventions in light of the new evidence published since 2013.
 This update also identifies possible mechanisms to explain why interventions lead to positive outcomes and features of ‘smart design’, such as commitment devices and peer support that can help to overcome gender-specific constraints women face.